Public & Government Property Accident In Philadelphia

 Filing a Personal Injury Lawsuit Against a Public or Government Entity

 In a nutshell, you can and should be compensated for your damages and losses if your injury on public or government property was caused by the government entity’s failure to ensure your safety and maintain the property in a safe condition free of any hazards, regardless of whether you were injured in a Slip and Fall Accident, Car Accident caused by improperly maintained roads or traffic signals, Accident on Public Transportation, or any other type of Accident.

-As you may or may not know, if a public or government entity fails to maintain a property it owns and controls in a safe condition free of hazardous conditions, or fails to remedy a dangerous condition it knew about or should have known about in a timely manner, the entity is considered negligent.
+As you may or may not know, if a public or government entity fails to maintain a property it owns and controls in a safe condition free of hazardous conditions or fails to remedy a dangerous condition it knew about or should have known about promptly, the entity is considered negligent.

-If this negligence caused an injury or death, the public or government entity can be held liable and will be responsible for compensating for the following types of damages:
+If this negligence caused an injury or death, the public or government entity could be held liable and will be responsible for compensating for the following types of damages: